Little Women (2019 film): Plot

-In 1868, Jo March, a teacher in New York City, goes to Mr. Dashwood, an editor who agrees to publish a story she has written.
-Her youngest sister, Amy, who is in Paris with their Aunt March, attends a party with their childhood friend and neighbor, Laurie.
+In 1868, Jo March works as a teacher in NYC.
+Mr. Dashwood, an editor, has agreed to publish her short story.
+Meanwhile, her youngest sister Amy, who is in Paris with their Aunt March, attends a party with the Marches’ childhood friend and neighbor, Laurie.
 Amy becomes angry at Laurie's drunken behavior, prompting him to mock her for spending time with wealthy businessman Fred Vaughn.

-In New York, Jo becomes hurt when Friedrich Bhaer, a professor interested in her, gives critical feedback on her writing, angering her.
-After learning from a letter that her younger sister Beth's illness has worsened, Jo returns home to Concord, Massachusetts.
+Jo is hurt and angry when Friedrich Bhaer, a German professor who lives at her boarding house, gives critical feedback on her writing.
+Upon learning that her younger sister Beth's illness has worsened, Jo returns home to Concord, Massachusetts.

-Seven years earlier in 1861 while at a party with her elder sister, Meg, Jo meets Laurie.
-On Christmas morning, the girls' mother, "Marmee", persuades them to give their breakfast to their poor neighbor Mrs. Hummel and her starving children.
-After returning home, they find a table full of food given to them by their neighbor and Laurie's grandfather, Mr. Laurence.
-Marmee then reads a letter from their father fighting in the American Civil War.
-Jo regularly reads to Aunt March, hoping Aunt March would invite her to Europe.
+Seven years earlier in 1861, Jo meets her neighbor Laurie while attending a party with her older sister Meg.
+On Christmas morning, the girls' mother "Marmee" persuades them to give their breakfast to their poor neighbors, Mrs. Hummel and her children.
+After returning home, the Marches find their table laden with food, given by their neighbor and Laurie's grandfather, Mr. Laurence.
+Marmee then reads a letter from their father, who is fighting in the American Civil War.
+Jo regularly reads to her father's sister Aunt March, hoping she will invite her to Europe.

-When Meg, Jo, Laurie, and John— Laurie's tutor and Meg's future husband— go to the theater, a jealous Amy burns Jo's writings.
-The next morning, Amy, wanting an upset Jo to forgive her, chases her and Laurie onto a lake where they are skating.
-They save Amy when she falls through the ice.
-Mr. Laurence notices Beth's quietness and invites her to play his late daughter's piano in his house.
-Meg sits down with John in the present after buying an expensive fabric they can't afford and expresses her unhappiness about being poor.
-Laurie visits Amy to apologize for his behavior, urging her not to marry Fred but instead marry him.
+When Jo, Meg, Laurie, and Laurie's tutor John Brooke attend the theater, a jealous Amy burns Jo's unpublished novel.
+The next morning Amy, wanting an angry Jo's forgiveness, chases her and Laurie onto a frozen lake.
+Amy falls through the ice but Laurie and Jo save her.
+Mr. Laurence invites Beth to play his late daughter's piano in his house.

+In the present, Meg expresses unhappiness about being poor to John after having bought fabric they cannot afford.
+Laurie visits Amy to apologize for his behavior, urging her not to marry Fred, but instead marry him.
 Though in love with Laurie, Amy refuses, upset at always being second to Jo.
-Despite this, she also turns down Fred's proposal.
+Despite this, she turns down Fred's proposal.